Sasho80/4.2.ComplexConditions-ExamProblems/README.md

 Hints and Guidelines
 We will read the input data and perform the calculations described in the task requirements, in order to check if the money will be sufficient.

+05.Problem: Hotel Room
+A hotel offers two types of rooms: studio and apartment.
+Prices are in Bulgarian levs (BGN / lv).
+Write a program that calculates the price of the whole stay for a studio and apartment.
+Prices depend on the month of the stay:
+May and October June and September July and August Studio – 50 BGN/night Studio – 75.20 BGN/night Studio – 76 BGN/night
+Apartment – 65 BGN/night Apartment – 68.70 BGN/night Apartment – 77 BGN/night
+The following discounts are also offered:
+• For a studio, in case of more than 7 stays in May and October: 5% discount.
+• For a studio, in case of more than 14 stays in May and October: 30% discount.
+• For a studio, in case of more than 14 stays in June and September: 20% discount.
+• For an apartment, in case of more than 14 stays, no limitation regarding the month: 10% discount.
+Input Data
+The input data is read from the console and contains exactly two lines:
+Chapter 4.2.
+More Complex Conditions – Exam Problems 185
+• The first line contains the month – May, June, July, August, September or October.
+• The second line is the number of stays – integer within the range [0 … 200].
+Output Data
+Print the following two lines on the console:
+• On the first line: "Apartment: { price for the whole stay } lv."
+• On the second line: "Studio: { price for the whole stay } lv."
+The price for the whole stay must be formatted up to two symbols after the decimal point.
+Sample Input and Output
+Input    Output                 Comments
+ May     Apartment: 877.50 lv.
+In May, in case of more than 14 stays, the discount for 15      Studio: 525.00 lv.     a studio is 30% (50 – 15 = 35), and for the apartment is
+                                10% (65 – 6.5 = 58.5).
+                                The whole stay in the apartment: 877.50 lv.
+                                The whole stay in the studio: 525.00 lv.
+Input   Output                  Input   Output
+June    Apartment: 961.80 lv.
+August  Apartment: 1386.00 lv.
+14      Studio: 1052.80 lv      20      Studio: 1520.00 lv.

+Hints and Guidelines
+We will read the input data and do the calculations according to the provided price list and the discount rules, and finally print the result.